 Working on an IT project is a comprehensive process, and it does not matter if you go for a small application or an extensive platform.
 The plan itself comprises separate stages and a series of tasks.
 Their mutual goal is to develop an IT product tailored to customer requirements.
 Having expertise in the field, we agree on one thing.
 A critical factor that largely determines the success of such a project is the pre-implementation analysis.

-What is pre-implementation analysis and why is it so important?
+Pre-implementation analysis - why is it so important?

 The pre-implementation analysis is a series of activities undertaken at the stage of preparing an IT project.
 Their primary goal is to translate business assumptions into the technical description.
 So we can say that it is a specification of all work that must be done to successfully implement a product.